-This internship offers a Harvard undergraduate the opportunity to work directly in the Patient Safety and Quality Improvement Unit, under the supervision of the Coordinator Dr Neelam Dhingra.
-The intern will contribute to one or more projects concerning medication safety, education & training (how to create and promote multidisciplinary teams), the burden of unsafe care (linked to the WHO Global Patient Safety Challenge), safety and quality culture, and patient safety incident reporting and learning (how reporting impacts quality improvement), and heath care risk management.
+This internship offers a Harvard undergraduate the opportunity to work directly in the Patient Safety and Risk Management Unit, under the supervision of the Coordinator, Dr Neelam Dhingra-Kumar.
+The intern will contribute to one or more projects concerning medication safety, education & training (how to create and promote multidisciplinary teams), global patient safety networks and partnerships (how to strengthen interaction among global patient safety community); monitoring and evaluating impact (WHO Global Patient Safety Challenge), safety and quality culture, and patient safety incident reporting and learning (how reporting impacts quality improvement), and heath care risk management.
 There is potential to continue the work after returning to campus in the fall, in conjunction with faculty at the Harvard Global Health Institute.

 Responsbilities and Qualifications Include:

 - Participation in meetings, taking notes, liaising with external experts

 - Team work, respect for fellow colleagues, effective written communication

 The Dates of this internship are approximately May 15 - August 18.

 On a scale from 0 (very independent) to 10 (very supervised), this internship will be about a 6.

 “This summer, I am working in the Patient Safety and Quality Improvement Unit at the World Health Organization in Geneva, Switzerland.
 I am working on a variety of different projects, ranging from the development of an international network of stakeholders in patient safety to facilitate global collaboration to compiling and collecting national policies from all Member States.
 My primary project is focusing on assessing the burden of unsafe health care globally and trying to support it with the most recent data through an extensive literature review.”